Acid Reflux: Causes And 10 Foods That Help Prevent Acid Reflux (GERD)

 Are you experiencing a burning sensation in your chest after your meals, particularly at night?
 Is an unpleasant bitter taste in the mouth due to regurgitation bothering you?
 Then, you might be suffering from acid reflux or GERD (Gastrointestinal Reflux Disease).
 You suffer from GERD when stomach acid flows reverse into the esophagus quite often.
 The digestive disorder affects the lower esophageal sphincter (LES), a circular band of muscles between your stomach and esophagus, and damages the lining of your esophagus.
 Millions of people worldwide suffer from GERD.
 Heartburn or burning in the chest, regurgitation of sour fluid or food, and chest pain are some of the most common GERD symptoms.

 If GERD is left untreated, it increases your risk of tooth decay, esophagus damage, esophageal ulcer, and cancer of the esophagus.
 Although you may experience instant relief with the allopathic treatment, the acid reflux symptoms may recur soon after you curb using these medicines.
 Also, conventional treatment may make you experience some side effects.
-Fortunately, you have a GERD diet plan to manage the condition naturally without any side effects.
-Read to learn about the causes and the best foods for acid reflux.
+Fortunately, you have a GERD diet plan which has a list of foods that minimize acid reflux to manage the condition naturally without any side effects.
+Read to learn about the causes and the best food that prevents acid reflux.

 Causes of GERD: